SNflows/flows/README.rst

   >>> pip install -r requirements.txt
   >>> pip install -r requirements_dev.txt  # for tests/development

-* Last step is to create a config-file.
+* **Changed with ``tendrils`` API.** If using ``tendrils``, follow the steps below, but then let ``tendrils`` know of the config file location.
+Alternatively, individual config file elements can be set programatically using `tendrils` and will be saved to a config file automatically.
+Last step is to create a config-file.
 Create a file named "config.ini" and place it in the "flows" directory.
 Make sure that the file can only be read by you (``chmod 0600 config.ini``)!
   This file can contain all the settings for running the pipeline.
 A minimal file for working with the pipeline is

   .. code-block:: ini